Network protection for macOS

 To confirm that network protection has been started successfully, run the following command from the Terminal, and verify that it prints "started":

 mdatp health --field network_protection_status

 A successful JAMF deployment requires a configuration profile to set the enforcement level of network protection.
 After you create this configuration profile, assign it to the devices where you want to enable network protection.

 Configure the enforcement level

-Note: If you've already configured Microsoft 365 Defender for Endpoint on Mac using the instructions listed here, then update the plist file you previously deployed with the content listed below and redeploy it from JAMF.
+Note: If you've already configured Microsoft Defender XDR for Endpoint on Mac using the instructions listed here, then update the plist file you previously deployed with the content listed below and redeploy it from JAMF.

 - In Computers > Configuration Profiles, select Options > Applications & Custom Settings

 - Select Upload File (PLIST file)

 - Upload the following plist file